 Our people are our most important asset.
 We compete with various other companies in attracting and retaining qualified and skilled personnel.
-If Morgan Stanley or we are unable to continue to attract, integrate and retain highly qualified employees, or do so at levels or in forms necessary to maintain our competitive position, or if compensation costs required to attract and retain employees become more expensive, or the competitive market for talent further intensifies, our performance, including our competitive position and results of operations, could be materially adversely affected.
+If Morgan Stanley or we are unable to continue to attract, integrate and retain highly qualified employees or successfully transition key roles, or do so at levels or in forms necessary to maintain our competitive position, our performance, including our competitive position and results of operations, could be materially adversely affected.
+Morgan Stanley's and our ability to attract and retain qualified and skilled personnel depends on numerous factors, some of which are outside of our control.

-The financial industry has experienced and may continue to experience more stringent regulation of employee compensation, including limitations relating to incentive-based compensation, clawback requirements and special taxation, which could have an adverse effect on Morgan Stanley's or our ability to hire or retain the most qualified employees.
+Compensation costs required to attract and retain employees may increase or the competitive market for talent may further intensify due to factors such as low unemployment, a strong job market and changes in employees' expectations, concerns and preferences.
+The financial industry has experienced and may continue to experience more stringent regulation of employee compensation, than other industries, which may or may not impact competitors.
+These more stringent regulations have shaped Morgan Stanley's and our compensation practices, which could have an adverse effect on Morgan Stanley's or our ability to hire or retain the most qualified employees.